argumentcomputer/lurk-beta/spec/reduction-notes.md

-   library) are relatively expensive, and because Lurk does not provide explicit access to the hash values, we avoid computing them during evaluation -- instead relying on the [Store](https://github.com/lurk-lang/lurk-rs/blob/master/src/store.rs) to manage cheaper expression pointers in a way which preserve's equality.
+   library) are relatively expensive, and because Lurk does not provide explicit access to the hash values, we avoid computing them during evaluation -- instead relying on the [Store](https://github.com/lurk-lang/lurk-rs/blob/master/src/store.rs) to manage cheaper expression pointers in a way that preserves equality.
 All such pointers are resolved to content-addressable tagged hashes before circuit synthesis.
-The Store is used during synthesis when the preimage of a hash known at synthesis time needs to be 'looked up'.
+The Store is used during synthesis when the preimage of a hash known at synthesis needs to be 'looked up'.
-2. The Witness struct is populated during evaluation and holds values allowing circuit synthesis to 'look ahead' in ways which simplify assembling the constraint system.
+2. The Witness struct is populated during evaluation and holds values allowing circuit synthesis to 'look ahead' in ways that simplify assembling the constraint system.
 3. Because evaluation without circuit synthesis and with expensive hashing deferred can be performed quickly, we can generate the input/output/Witness values for many reduction steps at once.
 Synthesis (and proving, if backend allows) can then be fully parallelized as desired.